 Building Strength, Inspiring Hope is a provincial five-year (2019-2024) action plan to prevent youth suicide.
 Although applicable to all youth, it focuses on actions for young people at the greatest risk of suicide.
-The action plan was designed to build strength and inspire hope.
 It outlines evidence-informed actions to build community capacity, provide supports and services focused on recovery and growth, and ultimately reduced youth suicide in the province.

 PolicyWise administered grants to four research teams to support the evidence-base for the Building Strength, Inspiring Hope plan.
 We highlight these projects, their findings, and why they matter to practice below.

 Youth Suicide Prevention Research Projects Summary

 Stakeholder Perspectives on Risk Factors and Opportunities for Suicide Prevention among Individuals with Fetal Alcohol Spectrum Disorder (FASD)